HTTPArchive/almanac.httparchive.org/src/content/en/2022/accessibility.md

 ## Navigation

-When talking about navigating through websites, one thing that is important to remember and be cautious of is that users may use a variety of methods and input devices.
+When talking about navigating through websites, one thing that is important to remember—and be cautious of—is that users may use a variety of methods and input devices.
 Some people use a mouse to scroll through a page, others use their keyboard or a switch control device, and some may use a screen reader to browse through the different heading levels.
 When making a website, it's important to ensure that the website works for everyone, irrespective of the device or assistive technology that a person chooses to use.

 ### Focus indication

-Focus indication is super important for people who primarily rely on keyboard navigation or switch control devices.
+Focus indication is really important for people who primarily rely on keyboard navigation or switch control devices.
 These tools are often used by people with limited motor capacity.
 There are many different switch control devices, from a <a hreflang="en" href="https://www.24a11y.com/2018/i-used-a-switch-control-for-a-day/">single switch</a> to a <a hreflang="en" href="https://accessibleweb.com/assistive-technologies/assistive-technology-focus-sip-and-puff-devices/">sip-and-puff device</a>.
 Visible focus styles and proper focus orders are essential for such users to get a visual indication of where they are on a page.

 #### Focus styles